Veterinary services are provided by municipalities, private veterinarians and veterinary clinics.

 The implementation of and compliance with regulations issued under the Act on Veterinary Service and related provisions are supervised by Regional State Administrative Agencies and Evira.

 The “National Programme for the supervision of animal health and welfare and veterinary services organised by municipalities” steers municipalities in the provision of veterinary services.

 Municipal veterinary services

-The local authority must provide basic veterinary services for utility animals.
-These services must also be organised for other domestic animals, if they are not otherwise available in the cooperation district.
-One of the aspects of basic veterinary services is preventative healthcare of production animals.
-In addition, the local authority must organise emergency veterinary assistance for all domestic animals 24 hours a day.
+Municipalities are obliged to provide basic veterinary services on weekdays for production animals.
+These services must be provided for other domestic animals as well if they are not otherwise available in the co-operative area in question.
+Basic veterinary services include preventive veterinary care for production animals.
+In addition, municipalities must provide emergency veterinary assistance to all domestic animals at all times of the day.

-The municipality may also purchase the basic veterinary services and emergency veterinary assistance from a private service provider.
+Municipalities may also acquire basic veterinary services and urgent veterinary assistance as outsourced services from private service providers.

 Private veterinary services

-The Act on environmental health protection cooperation districts (410/2009) stipulates that local authorities must organise veterinary services as part of environmental healthcare in sufficiently large environmental health protection cooperation districts by the year 2013.
+The Act on co-operative areas for environmental health (Laki ympäristöterveydenhuollon yhteistoiminta-alueesta 410/2009) requires that municipalities organise the provision of veterinary services as part of environmental health care in sufficiently large co-operative areas for environmental health by the year 2013.